HaoLi111/eXpand/README.md

 # eXpand

-# Code snipnet for expanding 3d surfaces to a 2d projection
+# Code snippet for expanding 3d surfaces to a 2d projection

 - maybe useful for building models of complicated 3d forms by folding 2d papers/ foamboards or cardboards.